flightaware/tclrmq/README.md

     - QUEUE_DECLARE_NO_WAIT

+* __qArgs__

+    Optional dictionary of queue declare arguments.
+Allows for setting features like TTLs, max lengths or a single consumer policy.

 To set a callback on a queue declare, use the _on_ method with _queueDeclareOk_ as the first argument.
 Callback takes the _Channel_ object, the queue name (especially important for exclusive queues), message count, number of consumers on the queue.